microsoft/ivy/doc/proving.md

 approach to theorem proving is designed to make maximal use of automated provers.
 We do this by localizing the proof into "isolates".
-Our verification conditions in each isolate are confined to a logical fragment that an automated prover can handle reliably.
+Our verification conditions in each isolate are confined to a logical fragment or theory that an automated prover can handle reliably.

 Primitives